 Your default home page will be titled “Home” but may be updated/differently titled by the time you begin to work on city landing page.
 Please search for the page that has a bold “Front Page” in black letters next to it.
 Hover and you will see a link to “Duplicate” the front page.
 Click the link.

 Step 3: Edit the page title

-- A) Set new page title: This should be your keyword with the location.
+The page title should be your keyword with the location.
 For example, “Sell My House Fast Houston Texas” is a great title for a seller site.
 “Buy a Riverfront home in Roseburg Oregon” is a great title for a buyer agent.

-Make sure the permalink for the URLs include the keywords that you’re trying to rank for.
+Make sure the permalink for your URL includes the keywords that you’re trying to rank for.
 For example, if you are creating a landing page for “Sell My House Fast Houston, Texas” then a permalink would be “/sell-my-house-fast-houston-texas.”

 Step 5: Override the market city settings

-- C) Rework the page’s content: This page is independent of the home page so be sure to change up some of the content on the page to be original.
+This page is independent of the home page so be sure to change up some of the content on the page to be original.
 This way, Google won’t ding your site for duplicate content.
 Think of how you would read a newspaper and pay attention to the headings, bold print, and image captions.
-Check out our Learn More section on how to find and use our SEO Grader to help you maintain the page’s optimization.
+Check out our Learn More section on how to find and use our SEO Tool to help you maintain the page’s optimization.